NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 I would like to stay at the host hotel and save on accommodations with the Annual Conference room rate.
 How can I make a reservation?

-The conference host hotel is the Lexington Marriott City Center in the heart of Downtown Lexington.
-Once you register for the conference, you will receive the link to reserve your room.
+The conference host hotels are the Lexington Marriott City Center (SOLD OUT) and next-door Residence Inn Lexington City Center in the heart of Downtown Lexington.
+Once you register for the conference, you will receive the link to reserve your room at the Residence Inn.

-The host hotel conference rate of $184 + tax / night is available until July 25.
+The host hotel conference rate of $184 + tax / night is available for the Residence Inn until Aug 4.

 What airport should I fly into?
 How can I get to the Lexington Marriott City Center?